hollybergen/Data_Viz_GroupProj_ETL/ETL Process.md

 ### Types of transformation ###
 * Using Jupyter Notebook/Python Pandas:
+  * Turn API extracted lists into dataframe
-  * Combining multiple CSVs into single dataframe
+  * Combine multiple CSVs into single dataframe
   * Rename columns
   * Keep only columns of interest
   * Drop columns with no data